 A number of our programs are well entrenched in local communities and have been supported by St.George for many years.
 But the centrepiece of our newly developed sustainability approach is ‘responsible banking’.
 By promoting programs that help achieve financial wellbeing, we hope to facilitate better social outcomes.
 To this end, our community investment is aimed mainly at projects that:

 - Help to improve the wellbeing, social inclusion and quality of life of children under 18 years in our communities

 - Deliver financial education and literacy, particularly to economically disadvantaged communities

 - Help customers and communities access tools and information to manage their finances more responsibly

 - Minimise adverse environmental impacts on local communities and customers.

 At an individual level, our staff contribute to the community through:

-Organisational mentoring: Our employees can lend their skills to create long-term benefit in the community by acting as mentors in NGOs and social enterprises.
-They also have the opportunity to get involved in improving the lives of Indigenous communities in the Redfern and Waterloo areas and further afield in Cape York through our close working relationship with Indigenous Enterprise Partnerships, a not-for-profit organisation that aims to reinstate the rights of Indigenous people to take responsibility for their lives.
+Our employees can lend their skills to create long-term benefit in the community by acting as mentors in NGOs and social enterprises.
+They also have the opportunity to share their professional skills by taking part in six to twelve week secondments with Indigenous community organisations throughout Australia via Jawun Indigenous Corporate Partnerships, a not-for-profit organisation that aims to reinstate the rights of Indigenous people to take responsibility for their lives.